The dates for the 2022-23 UEFA Europa Conference League, Europe's No. 3 club competition, have…

-A total of 72 teams will start out in the First Qualifying Round; these will be cup winners along with first- and second-place league finishers from countries ranked above 29.
+A total of 72 teams will start out in the First Qualifying Round; these will be cup winners along with first- and second-place league finishers from countries ranked below 29.
 For reference, here’s a look at those current UEFA coefficients:

 The next two qualifying rounds are made up of the winners from the previous rounds plus a hodgepodge of clubs from slightly higher-ranked nations, as well as teams dropping out of the Champions League qualification process.
 This all leads to a playoff round of 44 teams, in which sixth-place clubs from the top European leagues (or England’s EFL Cup winner) will enter, along with some teams dropping out of the Europa League.

 The group stage, then, consists of the qualifying winners plus teams falling out of the Europa League.
 Then there’s a knockout stage, in the usual two-game format, leading to a final on May 25, 2022 in Tirana, Albania.